Baldur's Gate: Dark Alliance: Development

 Dark Alliance was first revealed in November 2000, when Interplay confirmed to IGN that a PlayStation 2 game based on Baldur's Gate II had entered production, following the cancellation of the Sega Dreamcast port of the original Baldur's Gate.
 Little was known at that time other than the fact that Interplay would publish, and BioWare, developers of the original Baldur's Gate, would not develop the game.
 Instead, the game was to be developed by Snowblind Studios.
 The game was officially confirmed in February 2001.
-Black Isle Studios' division director Feargus Urquhart stated:

-We recognize the tremendous demand for a Baldur's Gate game on PlayStation 2.
-We're totally committed to making Baldur's Gate: Dark Alliance a completely original experience that both console gamers and RPG fans will enjoy.

 Ryan Geithman, director of Snowblind, added:

 We are developing the game from the ground up to take full advantage of the sophisticated PlayStation 2 technology.
 Our goal is to push the hardware to its limits thus creating stunning environmental effects and highly detailed characters never before seen on the console.

 Interplay said that if the game was successful, a sequel would enter development immediately.

 The game utilized a new game engine, the Dark Alliance Engine, which was built specifically for Dark Alliance, and would go on to become the foundation for other games on the PlayStation 2, such as Fallout: Brotherhood of Steel and The Bard's Tale.
 Graphically, the Dark Alliance engine is a major improvement over the engine used by the original PC Baldur's Gate games, the Infinity Engine.
 Infinity was only able to render 2D sprite characters and static environments.
 The Dark Alliance engine, on the other hand, made use of the PlayStation 2's advanced GPU, allowing for such improvements as dynamic lighting, real-time shadowing and 3D models of characters and environments.

 In September, Interplay originally entered negotiations with Vivendi Universal Games for an exclusive North American distribution deal, with Dark Alliance being one of the first two titles.
 The game was finalised and was originally scheduled with a release date of November 12.
 The game was shipped by Black Isle Studios on December 3.